hiconic-os/tribefire.cortex.documentation/getting-started-doc/src/intro/practice/devenv.md

 ## Excercise 1

-In a devenv you can provide new jinni commands (like scripts) by providing one or several commands in serialized yaml format.
+In a devenv you can provide new jinni commands (like scripts) by providing one or several commands in serialized YAML format.

 The information needed for writing such scripts can be obtained from `jinni help <command>` since this will printout the qualified name of the command and also a  description of all properties.
-The *mandatory* properties must be included in the yaml script, the *optional* properties only if needed.
+The *mandatory* properties must be included in the YAML script, the *optional* properties only if needed.

 The advantage of the `command` path inside a devenv is that jinni is configured to automatically use commands located there.
 So this is very convenient to store often repeated commands.

-With the `jinni --fromFile <script.yaml>` you can also run scripts from concrete yaml files.
+With the `jinni --fromFile <script.yaml>` you can also run scripts from concrete YAML files.

 1. Create a new devenv, name it *jinni-ex1*.
 Remember: put all your devenvs **inside** `devrock-sdk/env`.